rwpeterson/tagger/README.md

 that are grouped together, e.g. so that they share common library code in the same repository.

-## End-user crates
+## High-level overview

-### `streamer`
+### Data collection and instrument control

-Server program that controls the time tagger.
-Clients can subscribe to different types of data (raw time tags, counts in specified coincidence patterns, etc) simultaneously.
+- `streamer`: Server program that controls the time tagger and provides tags and count information to clients

-#### Why client/server?
+- `tagview`: Interactive client program that displays current count rates, controls input delays and thresholds, and so on
+- `tagsave`: Automated program that takes a .json specification of the data you want to save, connects to a local or remote `streamer` server to collect the data, then saves it as .json and (if requested) saves the raw tags in compressed binary format alongside

+### Analysis and processing

+- `tcat`: decompresses and decodes our compressed binary format to tab-separated values for use in other tools
+- `txt2tags`: compresses tab-separated time tag data into our compressed binary format

+## Why is instrument control and data collection use a client/server interface?

-* A server on gigabit local network can stream tags to a separate client computer on the network
+- A server on gigabit local network can stream tags to a separate client computer on the network
-* Multiple different clients can subscribe simultaneously, e.g.
+- Multiple different clients can subscribe simultaneously, e.g.
-  - a GUI that displays current count rates
+  + a GUI that displays current count rates
-  - a script that saves desired data, easily integrated into control code
+  + a script that saves desired data, easily integrated into control code
-* If you have particular needs with your client, you can write your own using the API specified in the capnp schema files.
+- If you have particular needs with your client, you can write your own using the API specified in the capnp schema files, without needing to reimplement the instrument control

-### `tagtools`

-Installs two helper utilities that convert from CSV to our compressed binary format (`txt2tags`) and from compressed binary format to CSV (`tcat`).

-### `tagview`

-Client program to connect to `streamer`.
-Visual monitoring of subscribed patterns and tagger status.
-TODO: Reads a file containing a list of patterns/acquisition times to automate saving data.

 ## Libraries